You’re stuck. Now what?

 Learning new things

 After some time I realized that I got this job because I’m worth something.
 I have some skills that they need.
 And I shouldn’t feel bad for not knowing as much as my colleagues.

 Nobody can know everything.
 And you shouldn’t be pressured to know everything.
 But the things you do know – you need to be at the top of your game.
 You need to constantly learn and watch tutorials, read books.
 Keep track of the tech changes in your field.

-After 3 years at Infinum, working on really interesting projects I had to become an engineer.
+After 3 years at Infinum, working on interesting projects I had to become an engineer.
 Adapt the engineer mindset.
 I had to learn how to work with AWS, how to integrate various third-party code into my project.
 I had to push myself.
 And it wasn’t easy.
 I would rack my brain about a problem, but in the end, I learned new things and adapted.
 Which is a trait of a good engineer.

 I had that outside force that pressured me to do better.
 The first force is the pressure from being in a bad situation (stagnation).
 The second force is the pressure from being surrounded by an excellent bunch of people.
-And I cannot stress enough how excellent each and every person at Infinum is.
+And I cannot stress enough how excellent each person at Infinum is.
 Both past and current employees.

-How to better yourself?
+How to better yourself as a developer?

 You may wonder, why am I telling you all this.
 Sounds a bit like I’m tooting my own horn.
 Or promoting the company I work for.